elastic/connectors/docs/DEVELOPING.md

 ##### `services`

 Comma-separated list of services to fetch data from ServiceNow.
-If the value is `*`, the connector will fetch data from the list of basic services provided by ServiceNow: `Users`, `Incidents`, `Request Items`, `Knowledge Articles`, `Change Requests`.
+If the value is `*`, the connector will fetch data from the list of basic services provided by ServiceNow: `User`, `Incident`, `Requested Item`, `Knowledge`, `Change Request`.
 Default value is `*`.
 Examples:

   - `Incident, User`
   - `*`